Joyce Wambui Njuguna

 Joyce Wambui Njuguna (born 17 April 1976) is a Kenyan powerlifter.
 She competed in the women's +61 kg event at the 2014 Commonwealth Games where she won a bronze medal.
-She also competed at the Commonwelath Games in 2018, where she came 3rd in the women's heavyweight but did not receive a medal as there were four overall competitors, and in 2022 where she came 5th in the women's heavyweight event.
+She also competed at the Commonwealth Games in 2018, where she came 3rd in the women's heavyweight but did not receive a medal as there were four overall competitors, and in 2022 where she came 5th in the women's heavyweight event.